 The Reverend Mark Goodman is the Dean of St. John’s Episcopal Cathedral in Albuquerque, New Mexico.
 He graduated from the University of Oklahoma, where he majored in Botany.
 He received his Master’s degree from the University of Iowa, where he specialized in bryophyte systematics.
 After working in botany for a brief period after graduate school, Mark followed a call to ordained ministry and graduated from the General Theological Seminary.
 He continues to draw upon his scientific background to inform his theological explorations and teaching, striving to draw others into an appreciation of the rich interface between science and faith.
 An avid amateur astronomer, Mark also brings this voice into the dialogue of religion and scientific endeavor.
 He maintains his interest in botany through membership in the Botanical Society of America and introducing his parishioners to field botany and the evolutionary relationships between plant groups in occasional forays into the local Sandia Mountains.
 He participates in the annual Evolution Weekend, an opportunity to focus on the relationship between scientific thinking and theological exploration.

-Rabbi Arielle Hanien is a Senior Research Scholar for the Pardes Center on Judaism & Conflict Resolution, Chair of the Clergy Education Committee of the International Trauma-Healing Institute, and Co-Founder and Director of the Neshama Center, dedicated to deepening the study and practice of healing wisdom within Jewish tradition and to facilitating healing conversations between spiritual traditions.
+Rabbi Arielle Hanien is the Founding Director of The Source: Gathering Waters, and in private practice at the Lifespan Psychological Center affiliated with UCLA.
+Senior Research Scholar for the Pardes Center on Judaism & Conflict Resolution, Chair of the Clergy Education Committee of the International Trauma-Healing Institute, and Co-Founder and Director of the Neshama Center, dedicated to deepening the study and practice of healing wisdom within Jewish tradition and to facilitating healing conversations between spiritual traditions.
 Rabbi Hanien’s research efforts draw upon her studies of interpersonal neuroscience, conflict resolution, and Jewish tradition, in the service of nourishing personal and collective healing and of cultivating healthy communal dynamics.
 Her recent projects include a large-scale collaboration across Greater Los Angeles on behalf of the Jewish Federation, a groundbreaking research and design effort that successfully generated L.A.’s new initiative on Jewish teen engagement within the Jim Joseph Foundation’s national collaboration, as well as smaller-scale collaborations throughout Los Angeles.

 The only rabbi worldwide certified in both Somatic Experiencing and Integrated Somatic Psychotherapy, Rabbi Hanien is a doctoral student in Clinical Psychology and a doctoral fellow in the executive doctoral program in Jewish Education at the Davidson Graduate School of the Jewish Theological Seminary.
 Rabbi Hanien was ordained by the Ziegler School of Rabbinic Studies with honors in Talmud in 2006, and holds B.A. degrees with honors in Philosophy, Sociology, and General Science, from Brandeis University.